Owen-Oertell/introToMLConcretePrediction/README.md

-# introToMLConcretePrediction
+# Introduction to Machine Learning Demo

-Simple feed forward neural network for introduction to machine learning presentation.
+This is a demo of a simple feed forward neural network which predicts concrete strength from features about the concrete.
+Dataset from [Kaggle](https://www.kaggle.com/prathamtripathi/regression-with-neural-networking)